northwesternfintech/NUTC/README.md

-# NUTC-client
+# NUTC-linter

-This is the NUTC-client project.
+This is the NUTC-linter project.

 # Building and installing